-UPDATED JUNE 2016: Get ready for the smell of sunscreen and the feel of sand between your toes.
+UPDATED JUNE 2017: Get ready for the smell of sunscreen and the feel of sand between your toes.
 Gather up the whole family for a day at the beach to catch some waves and get back to relaxation.
-Our guide covers beaches in the New York City area, including Brooklyn, Queens, the Bronx, Staten Island, New Jersey, and Westchester and Rockland Counties.
+Our guide covers beaches in the New York City area, including Brooklyn, Queens, the Bronx, Staten Island, and Westchester and Rockland counties.

 Also see our guide to the Best Beaches for Families on Long Island and in Connecticut.